-Donald Trump Supporters Turn On The US President Following Air Strikes On Syria: ‘Where Will It End?’
+Donald Trump Supporters Turn On The U.S. President Following Air Strikes On Syria: ‘Where Will It End?’

-Nigel Farage and many other former Donald Trump supporters criticized the US president for launching a surprise attack on a Syrian airbase early Friday morning.
+Nigel Farage and many other former Donald Trump supporters criticized the U.S. president for launching a surprise attack on a Syrian airbase early Friday morning.
 The strike was in retaliation against Assad for his chemical weapons attack earlier this week.

 Nigel Farage and other right-wing populists turn on Donald Trump after missile strikes https://t.co/Fqx736b0WA